GerardWassink/SCEPSIS/doc/Example.md

 ##### microcode for the get data phase

 - Clock Cycle 3 - PCTO + MARI - *put value from the PCT on the DAB and read the value into the MAR*
-- Clock Cycle 4 - MEMO + MARI + CE - *put value from the input register on the DAB and have MEM read it in into the proper location; then bump the PCT again*
+- Clock Cycle 4 - MEMO + MARI + CE2 - *put value from the input register on the DAB and have MEM read it in into the proper location; then bump the PCT by 2 positions*

 The MAR, which is now pointing to location 42, is used in step 4 to retrieve the address where INP has to be stored.